jvalue/jayvee/apps/docs/docs/user/core-concepts.md

     C --> D(LoaderBlock)
 ```

-The common syntax of blocks is at its core a key-value map to provide configuration to the block.
+The common syntax of _blocks_ is at its core a key-value map to provide configuration to the _block_.
-The availability of property keys and their respective `ValueTypes` is determined by the type of the `Block` - indicated by the identifier after the keyword `oftype`:
+The availability of property keys and their respective _value types_ is determined by the type of the _block_, called _block type_ - indicated by the identifier after the keyword `oftype`:

 ```jayvee
 block GasReserveHttpExtractor oftype HttpExtractor {